-The District will provide a written explanation of available rights and options to a student, including procedures to follow, when it receives a report that he or she has been the victim of domestic violence, dating violence, sexual assault, or stalking, whether the offense occurred on District property or at an off- campus location or in connection with any District sponsored - program or -activity.
+The District will provide a written explanation of available rights and options to a student, including procedures to follow, when it receives a report that he or she has been the victim of Sexual Misconduct, Dating and Domestic Violence, or Stalking, whether the offense occurred on District property or at an off-campus location or in connection with any District sponsored program or activity.
 The written information will include:

-- To whom the alleged offense should be reported. - Options for reporting the incident to law enforcement and campus authorities, including the option to notify the local or District law enforcement authorities; the right to be assisted by campus authorities in notifying law enforcement authorities if the complainant so chooses; and, the right to decline to notify such authorities. - The rights of complainants regarding orders of protection, no contact orders, restraining orders, or similar lawful orders issued by criminal or civil courts and the District's responsibilities regarding such orders. - The importance of preserving evidence as may be necessary, to prove domestic violence, dating violence, sexual assault, or stalking, or to obtain a protection order. - Existing College and community services available for victims including counseling, mental health, victim advocacy, legal assistance, and other services including established ongoing partnerships the District has with the following organizations available to assist victims: - San Joaquin County District Attorney's Office - o San Joaquin County Sheriff's Department - Stockton Police Department - The Women's Center Youth and Family Services - o San Joaquin Pride Center - Options and available assistance to modify academic, transportation, and work schedules, if requested by the complainant and if reasonably available, regardless of whether the victim chooses to report the crime to District police or local law enforcement. - Any applicable District procedures for disciplinary action.
+- To whom the alleged offense should be reported. - Options for reporting the incident to law enforcement and campus authorities, including the option to notify the local or District law enforcement authorities; the right to be assisted by campus authorities in notifying law enforcement authorities if the complainant so chooses; and, the right to decline to notify such authorities. - The rights of complainants regarding orders of protection, no contact orders, restraining orders, or similar lawful orders issued by criminal or civil courts and the District's responsibilities regarding such orders. - The importance of preserving evidence as may be necessary to prove Sexual Misconduct, Dating and Domestic Violence, or Stalking, or to obtain a protection order. - Existing District and community services available for victims including counseling, mental health, victim advocacy, legal assistance, and other services including established ongoing partnerships the District has with the following organizations available to assist victims: - San Joaquin County District Attorney's Office - o 211 San Joaquin - o Stockton Trauma Recovery Center - o The Women's Center Youth and Family Services - San Joaquin Pride Center - Options and available assistance to modify academic, transportation, and work schedules, if requested by the complainant and if reasonably available, regardless of whether the victim chooses to report the crime to District police or local law enforcement. - Any applicable District procedures for disciplinary action.